 For an additional 10 TL, you can board a moored WWII-era submarine, built-in Portsmouth Naval Shipyard, the USA in 1944.

 The self-propelled Rail Car "La Littorina" with its original 1930s fittings and accessories.

 The Discovery Sphere is Istanbul’s first stationary planetarium, which shows educational films.

-There are plenty of hands on exhibits including a cut-away car, a bellanca aeroplane, and various science experiments.
+There are plenty of hands-on exhibits including a cut-away car, a Bellanca airplane, and various science experiments.